claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

     - I got this working in SquareFill [here](https://github.com/claresudbery/SquareFillXCode/blob/ca2f6bfd6210e129b424c7ba360e12c4a990afa0/SquareFillXCodeTests/GameStateGatewayTests.swift#L43) (accessible to Clare only)
         - Note that it didn't work when I used background context - I used viewContext instead
         - Also the name for your container will be the name of the whole data model - eg mine is called "SquareFill".
 I got confused because XCode calls the whole thing a data model, whereas I am calling the individual classes (that represent tables) models.
+            - If you get this wrong you'll probably get an error something like "An NSManagedObject of class '[YourModelName]' must have a valid NSEntityDescription.
+(NSInvalidArgumentException)"
     - [This looks interesting](https://www.raywenderlich.com/11349416-unit-testing-core-data-in-ios), but is too complex to get up and running quickly
 - Using more complex data structures with CoreData
     - I think [this is the simplest example](https://www.hackingwithswift.com/books/ios-swiftui/one-to-many-relationships-with-core-data-swiftui-and-fetchrequest)